 Husband & wife team, Rafael & Mercedes Carrabba roast coffee behind his violin shop on W Galer Street in Seattle.
 Mercedes owns a coffee shop in Pike Place Market, Ghost Alley Espresso.
 Rafael has a world renowned reputation for restoring and selling fine stringed instruments.
 They have combined their talents to bring fresh micro-roasted coffee to Queen Anne.

 News & Updates

-August 14, 2017 --- Rafael and Mercedes head to Nicaragua in September for coffee fun.
+August 14, 2017 --- Rafael and Mercedes head to Nicaragua in November for coffee fun.
 In the meantime they are busy roasting coffee.
 Now that the weather has changed and there is a bit of moisture in the air the small batches are coming out beautifully.
-That small bit of rain yesterday was a welcome respite from the heat.

 Coming in this month: Tanzania Peaberry is back!!
 Arrives today.
 All the Central and South American beans are starting to arrive ; an incredible lot from Costa Rica, this year several small farms got to together for the harvest.
 The beans have quite a few very sweet peaberrys in the mix.
 Peru arrives August 21 and we can't wait!

 June 24, 2017 --- South American and Central American harvests are currently arriving in the northwest.
 We are anticipating the arrival of green beans from Panama, Peru, Colombia and Nicaragua.
 Our main offerings for the rest of 2017 will come from these countries.

 We are very excited about the Nicaraguan beans that should be here in September.
 We found them through Gold Mountain Coffee Growers who work directly with small farmers in Nicaragua.
 Here is some information about the farm, the beans and Gold Mountain Coffee Growers.